 The element of ether is associated with the throat chakra (visuddha).
 The energy of the throat chakra is connected with sound and communication.
 Communication serves the purpose of making connections, and it is through ether/space that sound waves pass from transmitter to receiver.
 Yoga poses related to the element of ether/space could therefore be ones that move the neck up or down or from side to side, such as in low cobra, fish, and shoulder stands.

 Shoulder stand contracts the throat.

 Wheel pose with the head hanging down expands the throat.

 A pose related to the throat chakra is Simhasana (lion pose).
 This pose exercises the throat and facial muscles.
 It also exercises the vocal chords since it involves opening the mouth, sticking out the tongue, turning the eyes upward, and letting out with a roar (Aaaaaaahhhhhhh).

 Ether/space yoga could also focus on expanding the universe of the body, particularly by lengthening the spine to create more internal space for prana (energy).
 Space can expand the body just as it expands the universe.
 But space is not nothing.
 Just as space in modern cosmology is the field of gravity, so space in yoga cosmology is the field of prana or energy.

 utthita parsvakonasana (extended side angle) with head turned and throat extended to look at extended hand

 Where is Heaven?

 Novelists and film makers often portray parallel worlds in their stories.
 C. S. Lewis portrayed parallel worlds in his Narnia stories.
+The space between Earth and Narnia is the wardrobe.
 We love the concept but regard it as fantasy because it doesn’t fit into our modern scientific cosmology (although some scientists speak of parallel universes).

 Pastor Frank Senn